-The answer is that until around 20 years ago, the bulk handling and metering technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
-The past two decades, this technology (for bulk handling and metering) have advanced immensely enabling an extremely accurate dosing of seperate ingredients into the Industrial dough mixing system.
-Consequently, more and more bakeries question whether to choose batch or continuous dough mixing.
-On the one side, the long tradition of batch mixers and on the other side technology improvements and increased Quality demands of todays consumers.
+The answer is that until around 20 years ago, the ingredient handling and weighing technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
+The past two decades, this technology has advanced immensely enabling an extremely accurate dosing of seperate ingredients into the continuous mixing system.
+Consequently, more and more bakeries question whether to choose batch or a continuous mixer.

 Batch mixing is seen as the most established and traditional way of blending raw materials – simply because these mixers were available when continuous did not exist yet.
-The development of improved mixing, controlling and metering resulted in continuous mixing systems that are reliable, easy-to-use and able to provide a consistent product Quality.
-Nevertheless, Sobatech understands that organizing your production process in a new innovative way can be exciting.
-Therefore, Sobatech has its own pilot plant allowing you to overcome possible perceived risks of changing to a new innovative type of mixing.
+The development of improved mixing, controlling and metering resulted in continuous mixing systems that are reliable, easy-to-use and able to provide a consistent product quality.

-The pricing difference between a batch or continuous system depends on whether you feed your batch mixer manually or automated.
-In case of a continuous mixing system, the dosing of raw materials is always done automatically at the mixer and requires greater automation and accuracy (the Quality is independent of the skills of the workers).
-Even though, the initial investment of the automated dosing systems might be higher on a continuous mixing system – on the long term the improved metering technology will represent significant cost savings.
-Think of less waste due to more accurate weighing during packaging (as a result of a more consistent product quality) and minimzed labor costs (due to the high automated grade of a continuous production environment).
+In case of batch mixing, the weighing of the ingredients can be done manually; saving significant costs on the short term.
+In case of continuous mixing, the dosing of raw materials is done automatically at the mixer and requires greater automation and accuracy.
+As a result, the product quality is independent of the skills of the operators.
+Even though, the initial investment of the automated ingredient weighing might be higher on a continuous mixing system; on the long term the improved weighing technology will represent significant cost savings.

-Batches of dough typically come in a not-usable form, meaning that additional equipment is required to resize the batches.
-This additional proces step creates unnecessary shear and exposure of the dough.
-The continuous mixing proces creates continuous streams of dough that can be cut in-line if desired – there is no need for additional equipment that resizes the batches.
+Batches of dough typically come in an unpractical form, meaning that additional equipment is required to resize the batches.
+This additional process step creates unnecessary shear and exposure of the dough.
+A continuous mixer creates continuous streams of dough that can be cut in-line.
+Generally on a continuous mixing process, there is no need for additional equipment to resize the batches.